libvips/libvips/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Create A Bug Report
-title: 'A concise title of what the bug is.'
+title: A concise title of what the bug is.
-labels: 'bug'
+labels: bug
 assignees: ''

 ---